cocos2d/cocos2d-console/README.md

 $ cd MyGame

-# Will deploy the project to device and run it
+# Will deploy the project to device and run it (if '-bundle' is appended to build mode [release/debug], it'll create app bundle. otherwise, apk)
-$ cocos run -p android
+$ cocos run -p android [-m release/debug/release-bundle/debug-bundle]

 ```